bencline1/Allpix_GaAs/doc/usermanual/framework.md

 config.setAlias("new_key", "old_key")
 ```

-Conversions to the requested type are using the `fromstring` and
+Conversions to the requested type are using the `from_string` and
-`tostring` methods provided by the string utility library described in
+`to_string` methods provided by the string utility library described in
 Section [Internal utilities](framework-redirect-module-inputs-outputs.md#internal-utilities).
 These conversions largely follow
 standard C++ parsing, with one important exception.
 If (and only if) the
 value is retrieved as a C/C++ string and the string is fully enclosed by a